taeruh/pauli_tracker/c_lib/README.md

 If the provided functionality is not enough, or if the used naming convention for explicit generics is too annoying, check out the next section.

-The [example_usage](./example_usage) directory contains a basic example using the library from C++.
-Enabling cross language LTO might be a little bit tricky (cf.
+The [example_usage] directory contains a basic example using the library from C++.
-[lto](#cross-language-lto)); we don't do it per default, compare the commented lines in the makefiles for the release builds).
+Enabling cross language LTO might be a little bit tricky (cf. [lto]); we don't do it per default, compare the commented lines in the makefiles for the release builds).

 ## Building your own library

 The core Rust library [pauli_tracker crate] is highly generic; this feature is however lost when creating a C API.
 Instead we have to implement more or less the same boilerplate for every explicit type.
-This is where the two helper crates in [builder](./builder) come in useful: [impl_api] can be used to automatically implement many of those boilerplate things automatically via macros.
+This is where the two helper crates in [builder] come in useful: [impl_api] can be used to automatically implement many of those boilerplate things automatically via macros.
 The [gen_bind] crate (a wrapper around [cbindgen]) can then be used to automatically generate the corresponding C header files (it can also generate C++, and Cython headers, but they might need manual adjustments).
-Check out their documentation (run `cargo doc --open` in the correspinding directories) and how we use them in [pauli_tracker_clib] (the wrapper around [pauli_tracker crate]) and [generate_bindings](./generate_bindings).
+Check out their documentation (run `cargo doc --open` in the correspinding directories) and how we use them in [pauli_tracker_clib] (the wrapper around [pauli_tracker crate]) and [generate_bindings].

 You can use this to build your own library similar to how we do it.
 You don't have to copy what is already provided; just build an additional library and link to both.
 In